-- be at least 13 mm thick, however thicker insulation may be required to comply with the requirements of either AS/NZS 3500.4 or AS/NZS 3500.5:2012 Section 3 (for a Class 1a or Class 10 building) as applicable under the Plumbing Code of Australia - be weatherproof and UV resistant - be fitted up to and cover the connections on both the solar storage tank and the solar collectors.
+- be at least 13 mm thick

+- be weatherproof and UV resistant

+- be fitted up to and cover the connections on both the solar storage tank and the solar collectors.

 The insulation will offer protection to a metal roof against corrosion due to water running off the copper pipes, assist in avoiding accidental contact with the solar pipe work as very high temperature water can flow from the solar collectors to the solar storage tank, and also reduce pipe heat losses.